openpnp/openpnp/Setup-and-Calibration:-General-Camera-Setup.md

 See the GIF below for an example of how the camera view should react after correct setup:

 ![0](https://user-images.githubusercontent.com/1182323/42544960-72138ffc-847a-11e8-8477-8b07f965fc41.gif)

-### White Balance

-White Balance can remove any color cast from the camera image.
-See the separate [[Camera White Balance]] page.

 ## Set Units Per Pixel